2022–23 Sunderland A.F.C. season: Matches

 On 23 June, the league fixtures were announced.

+Play-offs

+Sunderland finished 6th in the regular 2022–23 EFL Championship season, so were drawn against 3rd placed Luton Town in the Play-off Semi Final.
+The first leg took place at the Stadium of Light and the second leg took place at Kenilworth Road.

 FA Cup

 The Black Cats were drawn away to Shrewsbury Town in the third round and to Fulham in the fourth round.

 EFL Cup

 Sunderland were drawn away to Sheffield Wednesday in the first round.